What are in-cabin pets?

 - Date of vaccination and the name of the vaccine used

 - Date when the vaccination expires.
-If no expiration date is stated, the vaccination must have been completed within 12 months before arrival in the U.S.
+If no expiration date is given, the vaccination must have been completed within 12 months before arrival in the U.S.

-- A customer traveling with an in-cabin pet cannot be seated in the bulkhead or an emergency exit row.
+- If you’re traveling with an in-cabin pet, you cannot be seated in the bulkhead or an emergency exit row.

-- A customer traveling with an in-cabin pet in United Economy on Boeing 757-200 aircraft will need to be seated in a window seat due to limited storage space under aisle and middle seats.
+- A customer traveling with an in-cabin pet in United Economy on Boeing 757-200 aircraft will need to be seated in a window seat because of limited storage space under aisle and middle seats.

 - The number of in-cabin pets allowed varies by United Express partner airline.
-For additional information about the operating carrier’s in-cabin pet policy, contact the United Customer Contact Center.
+For more information about the operating carrier’s in-cabin pet policy, contact the United Customer Contact Center.